Metal Forming & Tube Bending Services in Taylor, Michigan

 Need parts cut first?
 Our laser & waterjet cutting services work together with metal forming & tube bending services.

 Having good equipment helps, but knowing how to set it up matters more.
-We understand how different metals behave when you bend them and we know which tooling works best for specific jobs.
+We understand how different metals behave when you bend them, and we know which custom metal forming services tooling works best for specific jobs.

 To achieve this level of consistency, we keep our machines optimized and running perfectly.
-Our Press brakes hold the tonnage they're supposed to and our tube benders stay calibrated.
-This is critical to hit tight tolerances consistently.
+Our press brakes hold the tonnage they're supposed to, and our tube bending services stay calibrated.
+This is critical to hit the precision metal forming services' tolerances consistently.

 - Material knowledge - learned what works through years of bending different stuff